LYH-YF/MWPToolkit/README.md

 [Doc]()|[Model]()|[Dataset]()|[Paper]()

-MWPToolkit is a PyTorch-based toolkit for Math Word Problem(MWP) solving task.
-It is a comprehensive and efficient framework which integrates **xx** popular MWP benchmark datasets and **xx** deep learning-based MWP algorithms and evaluators for different measurement metrics.
+MWPToolkit is a PyTorch-based toolkit for Math Word Problem(MWP) solving.
+It is a comprehensive framework that integrates **xx** popular MWP benchmark datasets and **xx** deep learning-based MWP algorithms and evaluators for different measurement metrics.

 Our framework has the following architecture.
-You could ulitize our toolkit to evaluate the build-in datasets, apply it to process your raw data copies or develop your own models. **(YS: draw a figure about the framework architecture)**
+You could utilize our toolkit to evaluate the build-in datasets, apply it to process your raw data copies or develop your own models. **(YS: draw a figure about the framework architecture)**

 ![](https://octodex.github.com/images/yaktocat.png)
 <div align="center"> Figure: Architecture of MWP Toolkit </div>

-# News
+## News

-# Feature
+## Feature

+**(YS: can you come up with more points?)**

+* **Comprehensive toolkit for MWP solving task**.
+To our best knowledge, MWP toolkit is the first open-source library for MWP solving task, where popular benchmark datasets and advanced deep learning-based methods for MWP solving tasks are integrated into a unified framework.
+* **Easy to be employed**.
+MWP toolkit is developed upon Python and Pytorch, which is commonly used in the development community.
+The corresponding documents make it easy for users to get started.
+* **Highly modularized framework**.
+MWP toolkit is designed with highly reused modules and provides convenient interfaces for users to call.
+Specifically, data preprocessor, data loader, encoder, decoder and evaluator form the running procedure.
+Each module could be developed independently.

-# Installation
+## Installation
 Development environment **(YS: move other libraries expect python, pytorch, transformers to requirements.txt file)**:
 ```
 python >= 3.6.0